 There are many celebrities that honor their fans’ requests for autographs.
 But sometimes their generosity can be abused, and fans can cross a line.
 Those of us in the fan mail and through the mail (TTM) autograph collecting hobby often are myopic.
 At times, we have an insular view when sending an autograph request only seeing it from our perspective.
 An individual request can seem somewhat trivial to the signers’ time.
-However, that’s because we don’t often get to see what it’s like from their perspective—except of course, when we do.
-I have complied a few examples of when the public got a rare glimpse into the hobby from the signer’s point of view.
+However, that’s because we don’t often get to see what it’s like from their perspective—except of course when we do.
+I have compiled a few examples of when the public got a rare glimpse into the hobby from the signer’s point of view.

 1. Alex Trebek

 Perhaps the most notable example is Alex Trebek.
 In August 2020 (only three months before he lost his battle with cancer) he shared a shocking post.
 He revealed the enormous volume of fan mail that he would receive regularly.
 Alex loved his fans and signed right until the end with some fans even receiving their items back after his passing.

 According to Jeopardy’s website, Alex addressed his fans in the following way: “As you can see, the volume of mail I’m receiving is getting out of hand.
 The thoughts conveyed show so much support, and I appreciate that.
 However, it has now reached the point that I am overwhelmed and will no longer be able to respond to every request and none that are sent to my home.
 Please know that your good wishes are welcome, and I appreciate them all.”

 Voice actor Steve Blum, who clearly wants to sign for fans, laments the lack of care they take with their requests.
 This is a good reminder that when there’s a pile of fan mail to respond to, sometimes it’s only the letters with a SASE and something to sign that get a response.